The mood tracker that actually connects to your HRV.

 Connect your HRV to your mood.
 Let the AI do the interpreting.

 Native Oura, Whoop, and Apple Watch integration.
 Weekly insights that connect HRV and mood.
-Join the waitlist for early access.
+Available now on iOS.